nucypher/nucypher/docs/source/architecture/contracts.md

 ### NuCypher Partner Ursula Staking
 Some users will have locked but not staked tokens.
 In that case, an instance of the `UserEscrow` contract will hold their tokens (method `initialDeposit(uint256, uint256)`).
-All tokens will be unlocked after a specified time and the user can get them by method `withdraw(uint256)`.
+All tokens will be unlocked after a specified time and the user can retrieve them using the `withdraw(uint256)` method.
 When the user wants to become a miner - he uses the `UserEscrow` contract as a proxy for the `MinersEscrow` and `PolicyManager` contracts.